rileyajones/kaggle-gamearena-gamestream-ui/README.md

 `subtitle` sets the subtitle shown at the top of the page.

 `nextEpisodeIds` can be set equal to a comma seperated list of episode ids.
 If set these will be treated as a queue and played from left to right with a small delay in between.

+`scores` a comma seperated list of score colon deliminated scores.
+If set the agents scores will be set equal to specified values.
+The order of the scores should correspond to the order of the team names in the Episode.info.TeamNames field.